EOSIO/welcome/docs/10_welcome-to-eosio/index.md

 ## New to Blockchain Development?

-The Developers Portal has documentation and onboarding [resources](../30_getting-started-guide) to help you get started with the EOSIO blockchain platform.
+The Developers Portal has documentation and onboarding resources to help you get started with the EOSIO blockchain platform.
+Explore the following learning resources to acquire functional knowledge of the EOSIO platform.

 ### EOSIO Getting Started Guide
 Orient yourself with the EOSIO development environment and basic smart contract development.
+For detailed instructions on setting up your development environment and deploying your first smart contract, see the [_EOSIO Getting Started Guide_](../30_getting-started-guide).

 ### EOSIO Webinars
+We hosted a series of webinars with topics ranging from foundational knowledge of the blockchain technology to advanced demos featuring hands-on exposure to smart contract development and app building on EOSIO.

 1. [**Learn about Blockchain & EOSIO**](https://eos.io/webinars/learn-about-blockchain-eosio/):
 Learn the basic concepts of Blockchain technology and get introduced to the EOSIO blockchain platform.